agui2393/ReadWizards/README.md

 - Images taken from [Bitmoji](https://www.bitmoji.com)
-All the character pistures on the website were made using Bitmoji website and each character was created to suit the needs of my website.
+  - All the characters pictures on the website were made using Bitmoji website and each character was created to suit the needs of my website.

 - Logo images created with  [Logo](https://logo.com/)